mesosphere/dcos-docs-site/pages/1.11/networking/marathon-lb/mlb-auth/index.md

 # <a name="create-a-keypair"></a>Create a key pair

 First, you'll need to generate a 2048-bit RSA public-private key pair.
-While you can use any tool to accomplish this, the Enterprise DC/OS CLI is the most convenient because it returns the keys in the format needed by DC/OS.
+While you can use any tool to accomplish this, the DC/OS Enterprise CLI is the most convenient because it returns the keys in the format needed by DC/OS.

-**Prerequisite:** You must have the [DC/OS CLI installed](/1.11/cli/install/) and the [Enterprise DC/OS CLI 0.4.14 or later installed](/1.11/cli/enterprise-cli/#ent-cli-install).
+**Prerequisite:** You must have the [DC/OS CLI installed](/1.11/cli/install/) and the [DC/OS Enterprise CLI 0.4.14 or later installed](/1.11/cli/enterprise-cli/#ent-cli-install).

 1. Use the following command to create a public-private key pair and save each value into a separate file within the current directory.